markdebr/GOES16_Looping/README.md

 Depending on internet speeds, download time could take at least a few seconds per image.
 If there are any ideas to optimize this, let me know.

+Depending on the versions of packages in your environment, the images produced may be flipped initially.
+If this happens, find the two plt.imsave calls and change origin='lower' to origin='upper'.

 If posting a loop to Twitter, give me a tag @mark_debruin .